QUOTES

 Scully: This my birthday present, Mulder?
 You shouldn't have.

 Mulder: This ain't cheap.
-I'm paying that kid ten bucks an hour to shag balls.
+I'm paying that kid ten bucks an hour to shag

 Scully: Okay.